elleuchkh/ada_jekyll_page/index.md

 <U><b> Importance of nodes</b></U>

-- *Degree centrality:* This algorithm puts into light the countries that have  the biggest number of connections.
+- <U><i> Degree centrality: </i></U> This algorithm puts into light the countries that have  the biggest number of connections.
 This number can be interpreted in terms of the immediate risk of a country being involved in questionable business.

-- *Page rank:* This algorithm computes the ranking of the countries in the graph based on the structure of the incoming links.
+- <U><i> Page rank: </i></U> This algorithm computes the ranking of the countries in the graph based on the structure of the incoming links.
 A country is important if it is pointed by other important countries

-- *Betweeness centrality:* The betweenness centrality for each country is the number of the shortest paths that pass through the country.
+- <U><i> Betweeness centrality: </i></U> The betweenness centrality for each country is the number of the shortest paths that pass through the country.
 High betweenness countries are often critical to collaboration across different groups.

 Those metrics were the tool that we used to determine the top three most important countries in the network: United Kingdom, Switzerland and Hong Kong.